 In July 2005, the Company executed a sale-leaseback transaction in which it sold an office building for \$2.1 million and entered into a ten year lease agreement.
 The sale of the office building resulted in a gain of \$562,000 which has been deferred and amortized over the life of the lease.
-The Company recognized approximately \$8,000 for the year ending 2015 and and \$56,000 for the year ending 2014, respectively.
+The Company recognized approximately \$8,000 for the year ending 2015.
 Scheduled increases in monthly rent are included in the lease agreement.
-Rent expense under this agreement was approximately \$85,000 and \$173,000 for the years ending December 31, 2015 and 2014, respectively.
-The Company, at its option, can extend the lease for two additional five year terms.
+Rent expense under this agreement was approximately \$85,000 for the year ending December 31, 2015.
+The Company, at its option, can extend the lease for two additional five-year terms.
 However, the Company opted not to renew the lease and it expired on July 1, 2015.

 In 2005, the Company entered into a lease agreement for vehicles under a continuing operating lease agreement.
-Rental expense under this lease for the years ended December 31, 2016, 2015 and 2014 was \$1.5 million, \$2.3 million, and \$2.9 million, respectively.
+Rental expense under this lease for the years ended December 31, 2017, 2016 and 2015 was \$0.7 million, \$1.5 million, and \$2.3 million, respectively.

 In 2016, the Company started transitioning its vehicle leases to a new lease agreement in an effort to update and expand its current fleet.
 The Company expects to fully transition all of its fleet vehicles to this new lease over the course of the next several years.
-Rental expense under this lease for the year ended December 31, 2016, was \$1.0 million.
+Rental expense under this lease for the year ended December 31, 2017, and 2016 was \$1.7 million, and \$1.0 million, respectively.
+There was no rental expense at the end of December 31, 2015.